MTakashiMori/animal-shelter-api/README.md

 <strong>For all cases, try give root acess to folders</strong><br>
 <strong>And for a easyless install, do not change anything in docker</strong>
 <br>
-1° -> clone this repository
+1° -> Clone this repository

-2°-> inside folder execute docker-compose up (wait until laravel server is up )
+2° -> Inside folder execute docker-compose up (wait until laravel server is up )

-3°-> cp .env.example to .env
+3° -> Copy .env.example to .env

-4°-> in .env, alter the <stong>DB_HOST</strong> value to your ip local ( ex.
+4° -> In .env, alter the <stong>DB_HOST</strong> value to your ip local ( ex.
 DB_HOST=192.168.1.10)

-5°-> set root access (chmod 777) on database volume, if you did not change anything, the database volume must be <strong>/var/www/html/db/shelter</strong>
+5° -> Set root access (chmod 777) on database volume, if you did not change anything, the database volume must be <strong>/var/www/html/db/shelter</strong>

-6°-> execute on db container,if you did not change anything, the command must be <strong>docker exec -it pet-adoption-api php artisan migrate:refresh --seed</strong>
+6° -> Execute on db container,if you did not change anything, the command must be <strong>docker exec -it pet-adoption-api php artisan migrate:refresh --seed</strong>

-7°-> access <a>localhost:8000/api/v1/test</a> to a test
+7° -> Access <a>localhost:8000/api/v1/test</a> to a test